 Subscriptions: in expectation of limited access to the club, need to consider the impact on finances as subs due on 1 April.
 Chris will email current members with an update on this.

 Finances to consider in light of the closure: the club needs to consider what expenditure can be suspended and/ or reduced.
-Chris informed the committee that the club may be able to apply for a govt grant to compensate for loss of business and will report back on enquiries.
+Chris informed the committee that the club may be eligible for for a govt grant to compensate for loss of business and will report back on enquiries.
 Also look into whether there is any scope for insurance claim.
 Neil to look into what expenditure can be deferred.

 AGREED we ask for subs as appropriate time.